S&P doubts Japan government will have detailed fiscal consolidation plan

 S&P's sobering assessment and Moody's downgrade are a negative for Abe, but his ruling coalition is expected to keep its lower house majority after the vote as the opposition is in disarray.

-Abe's party could still lose some seats, so analysts will be focusing on the extent of the losses and what steps Abe takes to revitalize his economic agenda.
+Abe's party could still lose some seats, so analysts will be focusing on the extent of the losses and what steps Abe takes to revitalise his economic agenda.

 Some economists worry the Bank of Japan's purchases of government debt via its quantitative easing could make the government complacent on fiscal policy because yields are kept very low, or in some cases even go into negative territory.